Battle of Mount Tumbledown: Argentine Retreat

 We had landed on the small, light-coloured gravel track just at the base of the rocky spine of Sapper Hill, and the choppers were being shot to pieces.
 We were still inside.
 We were being shot to pieces.
 I remember someone shouting, 'It's okay, it's only the Gurkhas on Mount William.' ...
 Exit, road and think.
 I remember the tail rotor being very close to me as I crouched on the road.
 The choppers revved up and leapt into the air.
 I remember seing them lift off with bits coming off them and banking away to the right and away they went.

 At the foot of the hill, there was an enormous minefield.
 Lieutenant Paul Allen and Marine Wayne McGregor of 7 Troop were both wounded activating anti-personnel mines.
 A group of Sappers from Condor Troop went ahead to clear a path through the mines, with Sergeant Peter Thorpe wounded in the process.
 Tanks of the Blues & Royals moved forward to provide covering fire if required.
 During the helicopter evacuations of the wounded, Captain Sam Drennan of No. 656 Squadron would win the Distinguished Flying Cross for rescuing a wounded Gurkha and Guardsman from the middle of a minefield.
-However, when the Royal Marines and Welsh Guardsmen advanced, they found Sapper Hill abandoned.
+However, when the Royal Marines and Welsh Guardsmen advanced again, they found Sapper Hill abandoned.
 The delay caused by the mines probably saved many lives.
 The Argentine Marine companies had been deeply entrenched and were well equipped with heavy machine guns.
 To Guardsman Tracy Evens, the Sapper Hill positions looked impregnable:

 We were led to an area that the company would rest at for the night, I still took in the fact that the Argies had prepared Sapper Hill well, they had depth positions that would have made the task of taking it very hard.

 As the Guardsmen secured their positions, the British forces lost a Volvo Bv 202 tracked vehicle to a mine in the Sapper Hill sector.

-We ran over a mine.
-I went up through the roof and the vehicle went up and was turned right round by the explosion, recalled Major Brian Armitage who was shortly evacuated to receive medical treatment.
+"We ran over a mine.
+I went up through the roof and the vehicle went up and was turned right round by the explosion", recalled Major Brian Armitage who was shortly evacuated to receive medical treatment.